OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

 **Important**: Conda & mamba can exhibit strange behavoirs with their `$PATH` variable and switching between environments if you have multiple versions of Conda/Anaconda in your `$PATH`.
 Depending on your situation it might be best to comment out (put a `#` in from of them) any lines from previous conda installations - if you comment them out you can always remove the `#` to add them back in later if you need them.

-#### 3) Installing conda & microMamba
+#### 3) Installing Miniforge=Mambaforge

-Let's make a directory for conda/mamba installation - as in the rest of the course, you will be using the directory `/var/scratch/$USER/`.
+Let's make a directory for the conda/mamba installation - as in the rest of the course, you will be using the directory `/var/scratch/$USER/`.
 You can also replace $USER with your SSO, e.g. `/var/scratch/abcd1324/`

 ```
     $ cd /var/scratch/$USER/